 It’s safe to say that the main driver of economic growth is productivity and there is agreement on that among economists.

 It necessarily has to be technological progress because, in a world of finite resources, it allows us to produce more with the same inputs, increasing both the efficiency of capital and the value-added per worker.

 When it comes to economic growth, a useful distinction that is often overlooked is the time frame over which the growth takes place.
+This matters, a lot.

-If in the long run, the main driver of economic growth is productivity, over shorter periods of time the levels of debt and their sustainability play a crucial role in creating booms and busts in the economy.
+If in the long run, the main driver of economic growth is productivity, over shorter periods of time, another driver is even more important in determining the level of output on the economy.
+That driver is

 Debt Cycles, Recessions, and Economic Growth